Skip to main content

 DataCamp Donates is helping grow a new community of young women data scientists in Costa Rica

 Costa Rica has a new set of data scientists in town!
 Women in Data Science Costa Rica is fighting high levels of local female unemployment in their country through educational outreach.
-Read on to discover how university students at the Latin American Uni
+Read on to discover how university students of data science at the Latin American University of Science and Technology (ULACIT).

 Team of WiDS-CR Ambassadors (from left to right): Yancy Feng, Raquel Gómez, Kisha López, María Paula Castro, Abigail Guzmán, Sofía Ramírez, Kryssia Gómez, Kristhel Porras, Yadira Castillo, Kisha González, Silvana Fuentes, and Kimberly Villegas)